siberoloji/siberoloji.github.io/content/en/docs/howtos/linuxmint/6-security-privacy/60-2025-03-03-how-to-manage-password-policies-with-cinnamon-desktop-on-linux-mint.md

 ---
 Linux Mint, particularly with its flagship Cinnamon desktop environment, is a popular choice for users who seek a balance between stability, ease of use, and customization.
 Security is a fundamental concern for any Linux user, and managing password policies effectively is crucial to ensuring both personal and system-wide security.

-This blog post will guide you through managing password policies on Linux Mint running Cinnamon Desktop, covering system-wide password policies, user password management, and additional security measures to enhance your password strategy.
+This article will guide you through managing password policies on Linux Mint running Cinnamon Desktop, covering system-wide password policies, user password management, and additional security measures to enhance your password strategy.

 ---